tk3369/jdp/work/Outline.md

 Chapter 2 contains a brief introduction of the most fundamental concepts that are needed for new Julia developers.

-Chapter 3 provides some history about the wide-spread patterns from the GofF book and discusses various aspects of Julia language design that sets apart from the object oriented progrmaming paradigm.
+Chapter 3 provides some history about the wide-spread patterns from the GofF book and discusses various aspects of Julia language design that sets apart from the object oriented programming paradigm.

 Chapter 4 covers a list of design patterns coming from the object-oriented programming paradigm and how the same concepts can be applied to Julia programming.
 Then, it discusses a list of Julia-specific design patterns and anti-patterns.